NLnetLabs/rpki-doc/source/krill/docker.rst

 Logging
 -------

 Krill logs to a file by default.
-Docker Krill however logs by default to stderr so that you can see the output using the ``docker logs`` command.
+Docker Krill however logs by default to stderr so that you can see the output using the :command:`docker logs` command.

 At the default ``warn`` log level Krill doesn't output anything unless there is something to warn about.
 Docker Krill however comes with some additional